 |Pooles Island, MD|

-In 1882, the keeper’s dwelling was upgraded by the addition of an extra story, which made for three more rooms.
+In 1882, the keeper’s dwelling was upgraded by the addition of an extra story, which provided three more rooms.
 The Board reported that “...a new tin roof was then put on; the fencing was repaired and the lantern and fog-bell tower were painted.”
-Five years later a new front porch was added to the house, and a cow stable and poultry house were also built.
-In 1890, extra picket and post and rail fencing was put up, and this combined with the plank and brick walkways to make the pastoral setting extremely pleasant for the keeper.
-A boat house was added in 1892, along with a windlass to hoist up water craft.
+Five years later, a new front porch was added to the house, and a cow stable and poultry house were also built.
+In 1890, 486 feet of picket fencing and thirty-four feet of post-and-rail fencing were put up that, combined with the station’s plank and brick walkways, made the pastoral setting extremely pleasant for the keeper.
+A new boathouse was added in 1892, along with a windlass to hoist up the station’s boat.

 Located on Pooles Island near the entrance

 to the Bush and Gunpowder Rivers.
 The lighthouse and island are owned by the U.S. Army and are part of Aberdeen Proving Ground.
 Grounds/tower closed.

 The lighthouse and island are owned by the U.S. Army and are part of Aberdeen Proving Ground.
 Grounds/tower closed.

 Pictures on this page copyright Kraig Anderson, U.S.Army, used by permission.